yaodebian/-js_algorithm_exercises/Chapter01_String01_Reverse/Chapter01_String01_Reverse.md

 | ----------- | --------------- | ---------------- | ------ |
 | method01    | `O(n)`          | `O(n)`           |        |
 | method02    | `O(n)`          | `O(1)`           |        |

+Max length of the num is 10.
+So we can also consider the time complexity or the space complexity is `O(1)`.